maciek1839/project-templates/readme/demo/README.md

 # Title
-[Short description inluclding what the project shows and how it works]
+[Short description including what the project shows and how it works]

 ## Installation